This toolkit is currently being updated! Please forgive formatting errors and broken links. We will post here when the toolkit is fully restored.

 - The NYC Workforce Professional Training Institute created this brief on connecting young people to the right employers.

-- Grads of Life makes the business case—and provides an employer-facing guide for—building student-to-work pathways for opportunity youth
+- Grads of Life makes the business case for building student-to-work pathways for opportunity youth

 Employers can benefit from learning about specific strategies for hiring opportunity youth.
 Employers may not know about the financial benefits of hiring an opportunity youth.